ArthurJJ/LanguageDetector/README.md

 # LanguageDetector
-Language detector without any language detection library
+Language detector made without any language detection library (using cosine similarity on N-Grams)

 Ldetect is the textual version to be executed on a console